nightmode/feri/docs/advanced/api/config.md

 Defaults to `false`.

-Run a WebSocket server for web browser extension clients.
+Run a WebSocket server for extension clients.

 ## config.option.republish

 Type: `boolean`

+Defaults to `false`.

 Remove all destination files and then build.
-Defaults to `false`.

 ```js
 config.option.republish = false